-The Building Inspections Division is made up of a contract employee who monitors all phases of new residential and commercial construction as well as new additions and repairs to existing residential and commercial structures in our City.
-The Building Inspector is available 6 days a week to meet our citizen needs.
+The Building Inspections Division is made up of 2 contract employees who monitors all phases of new residential and commercial construction as well as new additions and repairs to existing residential and commercial structures in our City.
+The Building Inspectors are available 6 days a week to meet our citizen needs.